 Happily Ever After, pg2

 When I enter the study, I’m alone.
 It’s spacious with a comfortable feel.
-Recessed lights glow onto two overstuffed chairs set in front of the fireplace.
-Old books and original artwork adorn book shelves.
+Recessed lights glow over two overstuffed chairs set in front of the fireplace.
+Old books and original artwork adorn bookshelves.
 A modest desk sits framed by a large paned window on the far side of the room.
 Its only features are four simple, turn-carved legs.
 I walk over and run my fingers along its edge and see a obscured drawer set at its center.

-“I bought that at auction.”
-I hear Colt say.
+“I bought that at auction,” Colt says.
 “It’s from Amherst.
 Early 1800s.
-I’ve often wondered if Emily Dickinson ever sat there.”
+I wondered if Emily Dickinson ever sat there.”

-I look up to see him holding a bottle of wine and two antique-gold rimmed wine glasses.
+I look up to see Colt holding a bottle of wine and two antique-gold rimmed wine glasses.
 It’s as if I’m watching my life play out on a big screen.
-He pours us each a glass then raises his glass for a toast.
+He pours us each a glass then raises his for a toast.

 “To old friends.”